PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 - **lang**
   - **Type:** `String`
-  - Specifies the default language of the PayBy page returned in the `tokenUrl`.
+  - Specifies the default language of the Botim Money Business page returned in the `tokenUrl`.
   - Supported values:
     - `ar` — Arabic
     - `en` — English